meejah/AutobahnPython/examples/running-the-examples.md

 }
 ```

-For the above exact configuration to work you'll need the `./examples/twisted/wamp/basic` directory in your CLASSPATH
+For the above exact configuration to work you'll need the `./examples/twisted/wamp/basic` directory in your PYTHONPATH (that configuration is provided in the `"options"` above).